nhoffman/dada2-nf/FAQ.md

 https://aws.amazon.com/ec2/instance-types/

-The Compute Environment, by default, will choose an EC2 instances that meets the minimum resource requirements based on availability in a region, pricing and EC2 start up time to satisfy the requirements defined in a Job or Job Definition.
 The minimum requirements for any Batch Job are 1 cpu and 4 MiB of RAM.

 ### How do I create my own Job Definitions?